ayushprusty/blacklight-matters/README.md

-**HOSTED URL HAS BEEN PROVIDED IN THE API ENDPOINTS SECTION (AS DEMANDED IN THE DELIVERABLES)** GITHUB LINK: https://github.com/ayushprusty/blacklight-matters.git
+**HOSTED URL HAS BEEN PROVIDED IN THE API ENDPOINTS SECTION (AS DEMANDED IN THE DELIVERABLES)** **The dump of mysql database is in present in the zip file submitted named as dump.sql**

+GITHUB LINK: https://github.com/ayushprusty/blacklight-matters.git

 **For running on local:**